 5. How do causation and interpretation relate to each other?

 Causation is what happens in the Blue Space: interactions between processes that continue whether anyone observes them.
 Interpretation is what happens in Red Space: the meaning you build in response to those interactions.
-They’re orthogonal, like perpendicular lines that intersect without becoming each other.
-Causation triggers interpretation through signals, and interpretation influences causation through behavior.
+They’re orthogonal.
+Causation triggers interpretation through signals.
+Interpretation influences causation through behavior.
+Neither becomes the other.

 6. If minds are separate, how do we communicate?

-Communication works through induction.
-When you speak, you create physical signals, pressure waves that contain no meaning and no sound.
-The listener receives those signals and creates the experience of sound, then builds their own meaning based on their internal model.
+Communication works through two independent transformations.
+When you speak, you create physical signals that carry no meaning.
+The listener receives those signals and builds their own meaning based on their internal model.
 Even when you agree, you’re creating compatible interpretations independently.
-This is why good teachers focus on creating conditions for understanding.
+Meaning never crosses between minds.
+This is why true understanding feels self-made: because it is.

 7. Why do humans have similar experiences if we don’t have collective minds?